arbitrary-number/quantum-number/CLAIM_OF_ORIGIN.md

 ### Legal Basis

-Under the Apache License 2.0, with 100% copyright maintained by the Arbitrary Number Project Team, we hereby:
+Under the Apache License 2.0, with 100% copyright maintained by the Arbitrary Number Project Team, and with all legal rights reserved under Copyright and Common Law:

-1. **Maintain Full Copyright**: The Arbitrary Number Project Team retains complete copyright ownership of all materials
-2. **Grant Patent License**: Provide perpetual, worldwide, non-exclusive patent license under controlled terms
+1. **Reserve All Legal Rights**: All rights under Copyright, Common Law, and applicable intellectual property law are fully reserved
+2. **Apache License Precedence**: The terms of the Apache License 2.0 take precedence in case of any doubt as to legal precedence
+3. **Limited License Grant**: Rights are granted only as specifically enumerated in the Apache License 2.0 terms
-3. **Require Attribution**: Mandate proper attribution in all derivative works
+4. **Require Attribution**: Mandate proper attribution in all derivative works as specified in Apache License 2.0
-4. **Prevent Patent Trolling**: Establish comprehensive prior art protection
-5. **Enable Commercial Use**: Allow commercial applications under license terms with legal clarity
+5. **Establish Prior Art Protection**: Comprehensive prior art protection through public disclosure
-6. **Provide Legal Certainty**: Apache 2.0 offers superior legal framework compared to public domain dedication
+6. **Provide Legal Framework**: Apache 2.0 offers superior legal framework compared to public domain dedication

-**Why Apache 2.0 Over Public Domain**: Public domain dedication creates legal ambiguities in many jurisdictions and provides no patent protection.
-Apache 2.0 provides clear legal terms, patent grants, attribution requirements, and worldwide enforceability while still enabling open innovation.
+**No Broad Patent License**: This disclosure does not grant a full worldwide non-exclusive patent license.
+Patent rights, if any, are governed strictly by the Apache License 2.0 terms and conditions.

+**Legal Protection Framework**: The work is protected under prior art, copyright, and the Apache License 2.0.
+All legal rights are reserved under Copyright and Common Law, with the Apache License terms taking precedence if there is any doubt as to precedence.

 ---